 If you want to promote addiction recovery, the best thing you can do is to educate others that addiction is a complex and multilayered affliction with no simple solution.
 Part of ending the opioid epidemic does, indeed, involve an acceptance of the brain disease model, but it also requires an examination of the environments that create susceptibility.
 In order to move forward, we need to find ways to reduce trauma exposure (or increase access to interventions) and to cultivate and maximize positive relationships and community connections.
 Just as addiction treatment often utilizes a holistic approach, so, too, must we as concerned community members.

-If you are struggling with a drug or alcohol problem – and looking for support to “dig deep” in the interest of your own healing – please call (888) 649-1149.
+If you are struggling with a drug or alcohol problem – and looking for support to “dig deep” in the interest of your own healing – please call (888) 649-1149 or contact us here.

 Autumn Khavari/ Contributor